sanity-io/GROQ/spec/Section 13 -- Extensions.md

 * Let {base} be the result of {Evaluate(baseNode, scope)}.
 * If {base} is an object:
   * Try to parse it as Portable Text Block:
-  * If {base }is a valid Portable Text Block:
+  * If {base} is a valid Portable Text Block:
       * Return {base}.
 * If {base} is an array of objects:
   * Try to parse it as an array of Portable Text blocks:
     * If all elements in {base} array are valid Portable Text blocks:
       * Return {base}.
 * Otherwise:
   * Return {null}.